 Here are a few tips for each:

 You want to stand out when an employer is looking at your CV.
 Make sure that it is easy to read and the most important information is on the front page.
-Make sure that you include key information important to the tax roles you are applying for.
-For example, if you have worked in mature markets, years of dedicated experience in a specific area, language skills or that you are CPA/ACCA qualified
+Include key information important to the tax roles you are applying for.
+For example, if you have worked in mature markets, years of dedicated experience in a specific area, language skills or that you are CPA/ACCA qualified.

 First of all, make sure you have a professional profile picture and that you have an attention-grabbing summary.